phpredis/phpredis/README.markdown

 *host*: string. can be a host, or the path to a unix domain socket.
 Starting from version 5.0.0 it is possible to specify schema
 *port*: int, optional
 *timeout*: float, value in seconds (optional, default is 0 meaning unlimited)
-*reserved*: should be NULL if retry_interval is specified
+*reserved*: should be '' if retry_interval is specified
 *retry_interval*: int, value in milliseconds (optional)
 *read_timeout*: float, value in seconds (optional, default is 0 meaning unlimited) *others*: array, with PhpRedis >= 5.3.0, it allows setting _auth_ and [_stream_](https://www.php.net/manual/en/context.ssl.php) configuration.